mickpr/cmakeavr/README.md

-# cmakeavr - an example (template) for AVR compile using CMake & MinGW toolchain under Windows
+# cmakeavr - an example (template) for AVR using CMake & MinGW toolchain under Windows
-Works :) modify files & run bat to test
+Works :) modify files & run bat file to test it.